Fleet logo

 Install script

-After selecting a file, a default install script will be pre-filled.
-If the software package requires a custom installation process (for example, if an EXE-based Windows installer requires custom handling), this script can be edited.
+After selecting a file, a default install script will be pre-filled for most installer types.
+If the software package requires a custom installation process (for example, for .tar.gz archives and EXE-based Windows installers), this script can be edited.
 When the script is run, the $INSTALLER_PATH environment variable will be set by fleetd to where the installer is being run.

 Post-install script